kareko1/kareko.com/README.md

 # kareko.com
-My education experience
+-My education experience
-Projects I have worked on
+-Projects I have worked on
-A brief description of my BIO
+-A brief description of my BIO
-Eplanation about my spirit animal
+-Eplanation about my spirit animal

 Authors
 Brian